h7b/h7b-obsidian-public/docs/unsorted/cmt-lvl1-2020.md

 - calculation: determine daily percentage price change (up/down), multiplied by the total volume for the day
 - this index is more heavily impacted when large percentage price changes occur on heavy volume

-Volume oscillator.
-Its use is to determine when volume is expanding or contracting.
-- Expanding volume implies strength to the existing trend
-- contracting volume implies weakness in the existing trend

 Chaikin Accumulation Distribution (AD) index
 - formula (p.225)
 - basic idea: determines where the close prices each day occurs within the daily price range (high-low)